ahmad9059/blog/content/posts/setup-mpd-and-rmpc.md

 ---
-title: Setting UP MPD and RMPC
+title: Setting Up MPD and RMPC
 draft: false
 date: 2025-09-27
 description: Learn How to setup MPD and RMPC Completely From Start